Nandini1521/CapstoneProject_Uni/README.md

 ### Notebooks

-- **Data Analysis and Prediction (`x.ipynb`)**: This Jupyter Notebook contains the complete data analysis process, from data cleaning and exploration to model building and evaluation.
+- **Data Analysis and Prediction (`CAP_land_success_analysis.ipynb`)**: This Jupyter Notebook contains the complete data analysis process, from data cleaning and exploration to model building and evaluation.
 It provides a step-by-step walkthrough of how the predictions are generated, including the code and methodologies used.

 ### Documentation